 Fresh off the Page

-Each month we host Fresh off the Page, our playreading series where the hottest contemporary Asian scripts from around the world are performed by fresh Asian talent and directed by established Asian directors, all for free at The Basement theatre.
-See you next month!
+Each month we host Fresh off the Page, our playreading series where the hottest contemporary Asian scripts from NZ and around the world are performed by fresh Asian talent and directed by established Asian directors, all for free at The Basement theatre.
+We'll be back next year with a host of new plays and fresh talent - see you in 2018!

 by Nathan Joe (NZ)